 I hope you will soon share your impressions from your visit to Gdansk with me.
 If you are looking for ways to make this trip even more attractive, I recommend you the help of my friend Krzysiek.
 He created passionate route around Neptune's castle that you can use via your smartphone.

 The Most in Gdansk - an ideal route for those who have little time.
-5 points and five stories about places that everyone in Gdańsk should see.
-The description of the route and the possibility of its purchase are available at this link.
+8 points and eight stories about places that everyone in Gdańsk should see.
+The app with this route for free is available here: